Workforce planning and support

 Protect Scotland is an entirely voluntary app that is an additional part of NHS Scotland’s Test and Protect service.
 Having the app should never be a requirement for any workplace.
 The app complements but does not replace manual contact tracing.
 It enhances contact tracing and quickly alerts app users that are at risk as they have come into close contact (less than 2m for 15 minutes or more) with an app user that has since tested positive for COVID-19.
 Further information about the contact tracing app for employers, workers and customers is available.

-Pay for workers who are shielding, self-isolating, sick or balancing care responsibilities, which is more likely to be undertaken by women, is likely to be a source of concern for workers.
-Organisations should follow the advice in the COVID-19: Fair work statement.
+Organisations are encouraged to follow the advice in the COVID-19: Fair work statement.
 It states that no worker should be financially penalised by their organisation for following medical advice, and any absence from work relating to COVID-19 should not affect future sick pay entitlement, result in disciplinary action or count towards any future sickness absence related action.
 This statement applies to workers who are sick or self-isolating under the Test and Protect strategy.

-Organisations should also acknowledge the range of factors likely to cause stress or anxiety amongst employers and workers.
+Organisations should acknowledge the range of factors likely to cause stress or anxiety amongst employers and workers.
 These range from living with lockdown arrangements to concerns about travel, schools, caring responsibilities and relatives impacted by the virus, amongst others.
 This may have implications for mental health with managers encouraged to be conscious of how these factors may impact on the well-being of individual staff members.
-Organisations and trade union or workforce representatives should be alert to this and direct anyone experiencing mental health issues towards available support.
+Organisations and trade union or workforce representatives should be alert to the potential for the pandemic to negatively impact on employee wellbeing. and direct anyone experiencing mental health issues towards available support.

 An individual risk assessment guidance and tool has been developed help staff and managers consider the specific risk of COVID-19 in the workplace.
 It is relevant to all staff, but will be particularly relevant to those who are returning to work after shielding, those who are returning to normal duties after COVID-19 related restrictions, those who are returning to the workplace after working from home or anyone who has a concern about a particular vulnerability to COVID-19.